 for we are God’s people. (complete liturgy here)

 Choose a word from your liturgy or a story from the scriptures to party around.

-The liturgy that I put together for the Inhabit Conference ends with the lines “joy bubbles up within” so Lilly Lewin (yep Freerange Friday Lilly) suggested that we blow bubbles at the end of the liturgy.
+The liturgy that I put together for the Inhabit Conference a couple of years ago ends with the lines “joy bubbles up within” so Lilly Lewin (yep Freerange Friday Lilly) suggested that we blow bubbles at the end of the liturgy.
 It was a fun way to end the liturgy which talked about the awe and wonder of our neighbourhoods.
 If we had more time (and a bigger budget) we would have had people throughout the congregation blow bubbles at each other.
 Or at the end of the service you might like to give people noise makers and have them go out “making a joyful noise”.

 If you want to plan an after service lunch to go with Holy Humour Sunday, a good story to use would be that of Jesus making breakfast for his friends on the beach after his resurrection.
 I can’t imagine this was a serious sit down type of meal.
 Plan a party with on the beach type games and round the campfire songs to help you celebrate the resurrection.
 Obviously this would be instead of the sermon, though maybe it should be.